pangyuj/explosive-sync-proximity/README.md

 ## Data

 Network connectivity matrices (MAT) and distance matrices (Dmat) are not included due to third-party data restrictions.
-Synthetic networks with similar statistical properties can be generated for testing purposes.
+Synthetic networks with similar statistical properties is generated (gong78.mat) for testing purposes.

 ## Citation